Fort Wright Trash and Recycling

 Rumpke Holiday Schedule

 Sign up for service alerts and holiday reminders.
 Send an email to [email protected] and opt into Rumpke email communications.
-You can also follow Rumpke on Facebook and Twitter.
+You can also follow Rumpke on social media:

-Households can place up to six 30-gallon cans or bags at the curb for collection each week.
+Households can place up to six 32-gallon cans or bags at the curb for collection each week.
 Cans/bags should not exceed 50 pounds.
+Please do not place trash at the curb in boxes.
+All boxes should be broken down and bundled.
+Rumpke is not responsible for damaged or missing plastic cans or lids.

 According to federal law, Rumpke is not permitted to accept batteries, tires, liquids, combustible materials or any items identified as hazardous.
 Bulky materials including drywall, concrete, bricks, dirt, or rocks are not acceptable.

-Contact Rumpke at 859-472-7339 at least 24 hours in advance to schedule collection of large items and review preparation guidelines (furniture, appliances, etc.) on regular service day.
+Please contact Rumpke at 859-472-7339 at least 48 hours in advance to schedule collection of large items or excessive amounts of trash for review of preparation guidelines (furniture, appliances, etc.) on regular service day.
 Mattresses, box springs, and upholstered furniture must be wrapped and sealed in plastic.
 Freon must be properly removed.
+Additional fees may apply.
 See www.rumpke.com for details.

 Recycling - Acceptable Items for Recycling